fengkaibit/faster-rcnn_vgg16/README.md

 # faster-rcnn_vgg16
-Faster R-CNN use RoIAlign and VGG16
+A implementation of Faster R-CNN with RoIAlign and VGG16

 reference from 'https://github.com/chenyuntc/simple-faster-rcnn-pytorch'